 “I’m originally from the South Wales Valleys, and it was my uncle who inspired me to pursue a career in nursing and find ways of transforming the care of disabled patients.
-He had severe learning disabilities, so caring for him has always been part of my routine.
+He had severe learning disabilities, so helping care for him was always a big part of my life.
 I completed my general nursing training here and needed no prompting to stay near my family and develop a career in Wales.

-“I work with patients who have learning disabilities and was assigned to my current ward to encourage changes towards staff attitudes and ward culture.
+“I work with patients who have learning disabilities and was assigned to a ward to encourage changes towards staff attitudes and ward culture.
 As a result of this, I felt determined to make sure people with learning disabilities got the best possible care and experience.
-I recently helped put forward an initiative to deliver informal training sessions with ‘care packs’, and soon these were being used across my health board.
+I recently helped put forward an initiative to deliver informal training sessions with ‘care packs,’ and soon these were being used across my health board.

-“As nurses in Wales, we’re given the opportunity to provide quality care to our patients while shaping the career we want with professional development and support so we can progress clinically.
+“As nurses in Wales, we are given the opportunity to provide quality care to our patients, while shaping the career we want with professional development and support so we can progress clinically.
 There are lifelong learning opportunities, and the work-based training allows us to develop skills while simultaneously carrying out patient duties.
-There’s also a clear route to advanced practice for newly qualified nurses who want to take their career to the next level.
+There is also a clear route to advanced practice for newly qualified nurses who want to take their career to the next level.